-I always envisaged that I would enter my 30s lying on some hot beach somewhere or skiing down a mountain.
+I always envisaged that I would end my 20s lying on some hot beach somewhere or skiing down a mountain.
 (It’s on the bucket list)

-Instead, I spent my 30th in Paris, which wasn’t bad by any means, I was on top the Eiffel Tower when the clock struck 12, I also got to fulfil my EuroDisney dream.
-But I do wish I had gone further afield and finished my 20s with a Big Bang, somewhere hot with luxury living, for example how lush are these Los Cabos Rentals?
+I spent a birthday in Paris, which wasn’t bad by any means, I was on top the Eiffel Tower when the clock struck 12, I also got to fulfil my EuroDisney dream.
+But I do wish I had gone further afield with a Big Bang, somewhere hot with luxury living, for example how lush are these Los Cabos Rentals?

 If I’m completely honest, until last month I hadn’t even considered Los Cabos as an option but now I can’t stop researching it!
 Seeing as I don’t have a milestone birthday for a long while yet, maybe it could be an anniversary present.
-(Hint Hint if you’re reading this Mister)
+(Hint Hint if you’re reading this)

 Los Cabos is situated in the southern tip of Mexico’s Baja California Peninsula, it’s actually two destinations in one.
 There are two “Cabo” towns: San Jose del Cabo and Cabo San Lucas.
 I’ve not been to that side of the world yet so It would be amazing to visit.